redhat-sap/sap-workshops/sap-smart-management/README.md

 [![smart-insights-saas](img/insights_saas.png)](https://redhat-sap.github.io/sap-workshops/sap-smart-management/img/insights_saas.png)

 Select the `Dashboard` link from the Red Hat Insights service and once in the dashboard, from the left menu select `Inventory` where you will see all the hosts linked to your account.
-There is a search dialog where you can filter the information shown.
+There is a search dialogue where you can filter the information shown.
 Enter the `GUID` information received by email, and this will filter only the hosts that are related to this particular demo/workshop.

 [![smart-insights-saas](img/insights_saas_inventory.png)](https://redhat-sap.github.io/sap-workshops/sap-smart-management/img/insights_saas_inventory.png)